 Wednesday, May 07, 2014

-Her five pitchers on the Lipscomb staff– Ashley Anderson, Tanner Sanders, Heather Parker, McCarley Thomas and Taylor Neuhart - believe in it too.
+Her pitchers – Ashley Anderson, Tanner Sanders, Heather Parker, McCarley Thomas and Taylor Neuhart - believe in it too.
 This week they will not only be visualizing what pitches they will throw and what the results might be.
 They will also be visualizing what it will be like to win the Atlantic Sun Conference Tournament Championship at Draper Diamond at Smith Stadium on the Lipscomb campus.